idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 **Think Big** - Thinking small is a self-fulfilling prophecy.
 Leaders create and communicate a bold direction that inspires results.
 They think differently and look around corners for ways to serve customers.

 **Are Right, A Lot** - Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to dis confirm their beliefs.

+### A few Igorisms

+1. I come across as confident, that's just a personality flaw.
+Please don't confuse my confidence with my conviction, and push back.
+2. Don't worry about "over" influencing me.
+I'm learning context, and will ref-count and circle back as I get more data.
+3. My goal is to do nothing.
+If I'm doing anything you should do, want to do, or want to learn to do - lets make it happen.
+4. I'm super transparent
+5. Platforms;

+   - If you build it they will not come.
+   - If its a platform you'll have lots of opportunites to iterate before you're done.
+   - Built every iteration with a committed partner
+   - Launch the first iteration ASAP with minimal flexiblity - you'll learn a tonne
+   - Build the second iteration so it's cheaper to build the 3rd.
+   - Build the third by providing flexibility in those must frequently changed dimensios
+   - Build the next iteration for a small set of users
+   - Rinse Repeat

+6. We are a team - we want to help each other.
+   - If someone needed help would you give it to them?
+So do the same

+**Rules of software as an IC**

+1. No duplicate code - Fix it once!
+1. Trust tests not experts - Bring data not someones faulty memory
+1. Log bug then whine - Whining is fine, but bring it forward

+**My kryptonite**

+- Bad Memory/Not seeing details - I need your help sticking to details, catching stuff
+- Organization - I have the least process ever (except for Facebook)
+- UX - I'm inexpereinced at UI - I need to get better, but a place I need to lean on others
+- Dramatizing - It's emotionally engaging and helps knock us into high trust mode, but it can cause people to be defensive

 ### Laws to remember